-This indicator identifies areas with existing pine trees that, if managed for open condition, could support a population of three umbrella bird species (brown-headed nuthatch, Bachman's sparrow, red-cockaded woodpecker).
-It evaluates potential habitat based on each species' habitat needs and population dynamics, prioritizing opportunities to restore and manage habitat to benefit open pine birds.
+This indicator identifies areas with pine trees that, if managed for open condition, could support a population of three umbrella bird species (brown-headed nuthatch, Bachman's sparrow, red-cockaded woodpecker).
+It evaluates potential habitat in the West Gulf Coastal Plain/Ouachitas (WGCPO) Bird Conservation Region based on each species' habitat needs and population dynamics, prioritizing opportunities to restore and manage habitat to benefit open pine birds.
 Final scores reflect both the selectiveness of the species and whether an area meets the habitat requirements through one large patch, or clusters of smaller patches in sufficiently close proximity for breeding pairs to disperse.
-This indicator updates the Lower Mississippi Valley Joint Venture's open pine decision support model for the West Gulf Coastal Plain and Ouachitas region.
+This indicator updates the Lower Mississippi Valley Joint Venture's open pine decision support model for the WGCPO region.